ajourneythroughdatascience/deep-dives/computer-science/type-classes-in-scala/type-classes-in-scala.md

 ---

 # What are type classes?
-It's easier to define type classes if we first define a problem we're trying to solve.
+In the context of Scala, a type class is a generic trait that comes with given instances for type instances of that trait.
+In a broader context, a type class is a construct that enables ad-hoc polymorphism, more commonly known as overloading.
+This is confusing, so let us first define a problem we're trying to solve and then provide a solution using type classes.

-Let us imagine we have multiple integer lists, and would like to define a method that adds all the elements inside the list, and returns the result as an integer value:
+Let us imagine we have multiple integer lists and would like to define a method that adds all the elements inside the list and returns the result as an integer value:

 ##### **Code**
 ```Scala